rdoxenham/openstack-training/documentation/openstack-manual.md

 Now let's connect the two networks together, firstly we need to set the gateway, i.e. the external network.

-	# quantum router-gateway-set router1 ext
+	# neutron router-gateway-set router1 ext
 	Set gateway for router router1

 Then add an interface which is the subnet we're linking to (our internal network 30.0.0.0/24).
 For this we need the subnet ID for 30.0.0.0/24 in our tenant:

-	# quantum subnet-list
+	# neutron subnet-list

 Grab the ID for the subnet and use it in the following command:

-	# quantum router-interface-add router1 df839eb2-8efc-413d-a19a-3e008da4858f
+	# neutron router-interface-add router1 df839eb2-8efc-413d-a19a-3e008da4858f
 	Added interface to router router1

-Every instance that starts will need to be assigned a private network to attach to, in our example it will be on 30.0.0.0/24, the network address is assigned via DHCP by dnsmasq (via quantum-dhcp-agent) running on our cloud controller.
+Every instance that starts will need to be assigned a private network to attach to, in our example it will be on 30.0.0.0/24, the network address is assigned via DHCP by dnsmasq (via neutron-dhcp-agent) running on our cloud controller.
 Note that all of the above is simplified by the OpenStack dashboard, which you'll see shortly.

 The second element to be aware of is images; Glance provides the repository of disk images, when the Nova scheduler instructs a compute-node to start an instance it retrieves the required disk image and stores it locally on the hypervisor, it then uses this image as a backing store for any number of instances' disk images; i.e. for each instance started, a delta/qcow2 is instantiated which only tracks the differences, the underlying disk image is untouched.